 Remove attachments from message

-Check this box to remove any attachments from messages.
-Optionally, you can append text to notify recipients that attachments were removed.
+You can remove any attachments from messages.
+You can also append text to notify recipients that attachments were removed.

 Add more recipients

-For secondary deliveries, the Do not deliver spam to this recipient and Suppress bounces from this recipient boxes are checked by default.
-If the message is spam, this option discards the copy of the message being sent to the additional recipient.
-Suppress bounces from this recipient prevents bounces from going back to the original sender.
+- For secondary deliveries, the Do not deliver spam to this recipient and Suppress bounces from this recipient boxes are checked by default.

 Encryption (onward delivery only)